palantir/atlasdb/docs/source/schemas/tables_and_indices.rst

 If values are not needed for the table, specifying ``value(ValueType.VAR_LONG)`` and ``maxValueSize(1)`` is conventional.
-The max value size command is a performance hint for atlasdb.
+The max value size command is a performance hint for AtlasDB.

 Index Rows and Columns
 ----------------------